Skip to content

 try:

-# Open the JSON file containing tax data in read mode
+# open the jSON tax data file in read mode

 file = codecs.open(config["admindataFilename"], "r", "utf8")

-# Transfer the contents of the JSON file to an [AdminData] object
+# transfer the contents of file jSON to object [AdminData]

 self.admindata = AdminData().fromdict(json.load(file))